 By Will Martin

-Will Martin is a candidate for Lt.
+Will Martin is a candidate to become Wisconsin’s next Lt.
 Governor.
-In addition to being a small business owner for 20 years and having advised government and private-sector agencies in Great Britain, The Netherlands, and Israel, Martin has served in multiple senior leadership roles for Governors Thompson and Walker.
+In addition to being a small business owner for 20 years and having consulted government agencies internationally, he has served in multiple senior leadership roles for Governors Thompson and Walker.